marcoigorr/20MTD-igorr/README.md

 ## Cheat Features

-- Invincibility
+- Health data manipulation
-- Infinite Ammo
+- Gun data manipulation
-- Speed Hack
+- Speed manipulation
-- Double XP
+- XP manipulation

 ## How to use...